About Pxville

 What you can do here

-- Visit the city — scroll left/right through the full lineup of community buildings at the home page.
+- Visit the city — scroll left/right through the full lineup of community houses at the home page.
 Watch the procedural weather, day/night cycle, traffic, and crowd of animated pixel-art characters going about their day.

 Why it exists